 RT view: “Our view is that this is overstated as a justification.
 The World Association of Zoos and Aquariums encourage their members to commit just 3% of their expenditure to conservation”.

-While a few Zoos fund some good conservation work it’s hard to understand how they can justify claims to be conservation organisations when such minimal funds are committed.
+While a few Zoos fund some good conservation work it’s hard to understand how they can justify claims to be conservation organizations when such minimal funds are committed.

-In our opinion, most are simply commercial organisations that display animals for profit and donate a tiny proportion of expenditure to conservation.
+In our opinion, most are simply commercial organizations that display animals for profit and donate a tiny proportion of expenditure to conservation.

 3. They breed endangered species – either to protect the gene pool or for reintroduction.